 I am currently looking for students interested in pursuing undergraduate independent studies (CIS4900/CIS4910/MATH4600/STAT4600), or a master’s or PhD graduate degree.
-Potential areas of research span the fields of Computer Science, Mathematics, and Statistics, with areas of application in ecologic modelling, environmental risk assessment, public health risk assessment, food systems, education, human computer interaction, and alternative data collection.
+Potential areas of research span the fields of Computer Science, Mathematics, and Statistics, with areas of application in ecologic modelling, environmental risk assessment, public health risk assessment, food systems, education, human-computer interaction, and alternative data collection.

 The following projects are available, pending funding:

-Computer Science (Human Computer Interaction & Alternative Data Collection)
+Computer Science (Human-Computer Interaction & Alternative Data Collection)

 - A CIS4900/CIS4910 student to join a team of developers working on a web and mobile application for Meal Exchange’s Trick Or Eat campaign.
-The apps will be piloted this fall in Guelph, and then updated and refined for nationwide release in October 2018.

 - A CIS4900/CIS4910 student to help with the development of a web and mobile application called eNuk for data collection in the remote Inuit community of Rigolet.
 This is part of a broader program, with a team of students from Comp Science and Population Medicine involved.